 Clorox requests all of its fragrance suppliers to follow a series of strict guidelines for the ingredients used in any fragrance we purchase.
 For example, we specify that fragrances must not contain Alkylphenol (APs) or Alkylphenol Ethoxylates (APEs) including, but not limited to, Octylphenol Ethoxylates and Nonylphenol Ethoxylates; Musk Ambrette; Diacetyl; Musk Xylol; Polycyclic Musk; and Phthalates (such as DEP, BBP, DBP, DiBP, DPP, or DEHP).

-*The U.S. Environmental Protection Agency Design for the Environment Program aims to reduce risk to people and the environment by preventing pollution.
+*The U.S. Environmental Protection Agency Safer Choice Program aims to reduce risk to people and the environment by preventing pollution.
 Review teams screen product ingredients to ensure they pose the least concern among chemicals in their class.

 Committed to a Future without Animal Testing